bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

 - A working procedure to have Xymon monitoring with the powershell client and a **Windows Updates extension script**
 - Tested so far with Windows 2016, Windows 2019, Windows 10, Windows 11

-### Script "updates.ps1" v0.3
-- Improve reporting: a global "status"
-- Add a cache to speed-up things and logic
-- Bug in the search

-### Script "updates.ps1" v0.2
-- Improve reporting (isInstalled) and criteria filtering
-- Use default repo (Microsoft vs Windows)
-- Improve reporting: Repo
-- Add delay for moderate and other logic
-- Detect Workstation VS Server and apply compliance logic (default for workstation; manual for server)
-- Resolve UTF8 problem (see ymonclient_config.xml)

-### Script "updates.ps1" v0.1
-- Add "feature updates" for Windows 10
-- Improve reporting (isHidden, RebootRequired) with isHidden logic
-- Add a debug variable (default to 0: remove logging by default)
-- Add compliance check (against the registry) : Check the registry for Windows Update Keys (See examples in updates.ps1 at the top of the file)
-- Improve "Reboot pending" detection
-- Put all variables at the top of the file
-- Add a retry and a protect logic in case Windows Update is not available

 ## Prerequisit 1: The powershell client (agent)
 - https://sourceforge.net/p/xymon/code/HEAD/tree/sandbox/WinPSClient/
 - Installed by following the doc: https://sourceforge.net/p/xymon/code/HEAD/tree/sandbox/WinPSClient/XymonPSClient.doc?format=raw (but you probably do not need it)